kjmears/kjmears.github.io/_posts/2023-01-30-a-year-of-reading.markdown

 homepage: true
 ---

-Looking back through the books Ive read this year, my pretty random way of arriving at what to read next has delivered some nice surprises, a few slogs, more fiction than normal and several very enjoyable books.
+Looking back through the books I've read this year, my pretty random way of arriving at what to read next has delivered some nice surprises, a few slogs, more fiction than normal and several very enjoyable books.

 <ol class="watched">